 No, you don't have to measure/weigh all 8 balls of dough to make sure they are exactly the same.
 These are perfectly imperfect bagels, so just make sure they are fairly similar so they all bake at the same rate.

-If you wanted to make 6 bigger bagels, rather than 8 smaller ones (we think these are perfectly sized for one person), then you could divide it in to 6 instead.
+If you wanted to make 6 bigger bagels, rather than 8 smaller ones (we think these are perfectly sized for one person), then you could divide it into 6 instead.
 Just be aware that they would need a little longer in the oven.
 Once they get to 25 minutes, check on them every few minutes until they get that golden brown topping.

 Yes, you can halve the dough and there is no change to the method, just use half the ingredients.
 We wouldn't recommend doubling the recipe though, instead just make a separate batch.